Bookmark

 View full detailsBookmark

-Text on the reverse side: A contemporary Graduation adaptation of an antique Japanese woodblock print from 1814.
-The Japanese word for frog is “ka...
+Text on the reverse side: A contemporary French adaptation of a Japanese woodblock print dating from 1814.
+The Japanese word for frog is “kaeru”, ...

 View full detailsBookmark

-Text on the reverse side: A contemporary Roman adaptation of an antique Japanese woodblock print from 1814.
-The Japanese word for frog is “kaeru”,...
+Text on the reverse side: A contemporary samurai adaptation of a Japanese woodblock print dating 1814.
+The Japanese word for frog is “kaeru”, whic...

 View full detailsBookmark

-Text on the reverse side: A contemporary adaptation of an antique Japanese woodblock print from 1814.
-The Japanese word for frog is “kaeru”, which...
+Text on the reverse side: A contemporary pirate adaptation of a Japanese woodblock print from 1814.
+The Japanese word for frog is “kaeru”, which c...

 View full detailsBookmark